xylitol

 Health Benefits

-• May improve dental health by reducing plaque and cavities.
+• May improve dental health by reducing plaque and cavity formation.

-• Can be a suitable sugar alternative for people managing blood sugar levels, due to its low glycemic index.
+• Can be a suitable sugar alternative for individuals managing blood sugar levels.

-• Lower in calories than sugar, potentially aiding in weight management.
+• Lower in calories compared to table sugar, potentially aiding in weight management.

 Storage Tips